cvat-ai/cvat/docs/serverless_tutorial.md

 ## Choose a DL model

 In my case I will choose a popular AI library with a lot of models inside.
-In you case it can be your own model.
+In your case it can be your own model.
 If it is based on detectron2 it will be easy to integrate.
+Just follow the tutorial.

 [Detectron2][detectron2-github] is Facebook AI Research's next generation library that provides state-of-the-art detection and segmentation algorithms.